 Hint: Place the altimeter in a compartment that is totally sealed on the bottom against intrusion by high-pressure gases from the rocket motor's ejection charge.
-These gases will make the altitude reading inaccurate.

-Hint: Secure the altimeter in place mechanically in its compartment, don't let it "rattle" around or rely on foam padding to hold it in place (such padding might interfere with proper pressure equalization of the compartment).
+Hint: Secure the altimeter in place mechanically in its compartment, don't let it "rattle" around or rely on foam padding to hold it in place (such padding might interfere with proper pressure equalization).
 But make it easy to remove, because you will have to remove the altimeter both before and after flight for inspection by event officials.
-Secure the battery in place (on the APRA model) and secure the shorting plug that powers up the altimeter so that neither can shake loose in flight.
+Secure the battery in place (on the APRA) and secure the shorting plug that powers up the altimeter so that neither can shake loose in flight.